Nurbanu Sultan

 Atik Valide Mosque

-The second version was done between 1577 and 1578, when Sinan enlarged the initial mosque to reflect Nurbanu’s elevated Valide Sultan status.
+The second phase took place between 1577 and 1578, when Sinan expanded the mosque to reflect Nurbanu’s elevated status as Valide Sultan.

 Nurbanu Sultan mosque in Uskudar